shdq/udacity-scholarships/bertelsmann-cloud-track/60-days-udacity.md

 # 60 Days of Udacity Challenge

+### Day 38

+Edge AI: I've started with lesson 5.

+**Link of the day**

+Learn JavaScript fundamentals through fun and challenging quizzes https://quiz.typeofnan.dev/

+**Quote of the day:**

+*"The amateur software engineer is always in search of magic."* — Grady Booch

+---

 ### Day 37

 I've started a new coding project.
 Considering to put it on AWS.